-Pop references aside, HTML, RSS and XML feeds change the email marketing playing field.
+Pop references aside, HTML, RSS and XML feeds change the email marketing playing field, allowing to scale email personalization.
 The early adopters are saving time and money on their overall email marketing operation.
 They now operate on the new (better!) playing field because don’t need to write content, change designs, and manually manipulate every campaign they send – they just add the feed and the updates are automated, the content is fresh, and the returns roll in.

 Anyone can email with Ongage Feeds

 One of the greatest things about the new Ongage Feeds feature is that anyone can do it – no technical skills or special knowledge needed.
 If you know how to email, you know how to email with feeds.

 Email marketers can now use the Ongage HTML Feed to serve HTML content, residing on a web server, directly into your HTML email.

 Virtually any email marketer can (and should!) start using HTML feeds in their campaigns.
 Though this may be considered the most “basic” of the feeds options, it could also be considered the most effective.

 By placing a short tag in the body of an email, the contents from the URL will be populated in the email message before it is sent out.

 For example, if we wanted to always have our top 10 resources listed in emails we send to our subscribers, we could use this tag:

 Our email campaigns would be updated with the latest “top 10” each time we send a campaign.